mohibullahkamal/video-store/README.md

 ___
 ### Asynchronous programming:
 Asynchronous programming is a non-blocking way of program execution.
+The program doesnot wait for slow processes and therefore moves on to another line to execute it...

+___
+### Async Patterns:

+___

 ___